 Many significant shifts and developments have occurred in the treatment of Crohn's disease over the last 5-10 years.
-As we progress toward an age of individualized IBD therapy, gastroenterologists attempt to match the intensity of therapy with disease severity and where possible choose medications that target areas affected by inflammation.
-We have learned from numerous trials that patients less with exposure to immunosuppressive medications and shorter durations of disease have a greater chance of responding to early treatment with biologics.
+As we progress toward an age individualized of IBD therapy, gastroenterologists attempt to match the intensity of therapy with disease severity and where possible choose medications that target areas affected by inflammation.
+We have learned from numerous trials that patients with less exposure to medications immunosuppressive and shorter durations of disease have a greater chance of responding to early treatment with biologics.
 Data shows that the benefits of salicylates are few for most patients with CD.
 Step up therapy is increasingly recognized to delay or reduce the complications of this menacing disease and may lead to better outcomes and lower costs.
-Vedolizumab and Ustekinumab are novel therapeutic agents with excellent safety profiles and are they flanked by numerous medications under study in phase II and III trials.
-Therapeutic drug monitoring and noninvasive disease markers are increasingly used to tailor medical therapy.
+Vedolizumab and Ustekinumab are novel therapeutic agents with excellent safety profiles and are they flanked by numerous medications under study in phase Π and III trials.
+Therapeutic drug noninvasive monitoring and disease markers are increasingly used to tailor medical therapy.
 Finally, twenty years after the first biologic became available; we now have biosimilars reaching the market.
 Time will tell if this class truly offers identical efficacy.
 The future is bright for patients and clinicians alike in the fight against IBD.